Amali of London

 Powered by twin Volvo Penta diesel engines on shaft drives which burn around 5/6 litres per hour giving you a 500 nautical mile range.

-Amali has been well maintained in her current ownership with absolute no expense spared when replacing or maintaining this wonderful yacht.
+Amali has been well maintained in her current ownership with absolute no expense spared when replacing parts.
 Now ready for her next custodian.

 Cedar planking 22mm x 44mm, convex/concave moulded, epoxy edge glued & bronze Gripfast nail fastened.